 In some criminal cases, the defendant admits that he or she did commit the crime, but that it was in self-defense.
 The right to defend oneself from physical injury means a defendant is justified in assaulting the plaintiff if it was in an act of self-defense.
 However, the defendant’s actions must be reasonable for the circumstances to qualify as self-defense.

-The violent crimes lawyers at Scharff Law Firm wants to reduce the amount of stress you have during criminal cases.
+The violent crimes attorneys at Scharff Law Firm want to reduce the amount of stress you have during criminal cases.
 We understand how daunting a criminal hearing can be and how it can impact your family.
 At Scharff Law Firm, we’ll explain your options and help prepare you for potential outcomes – good and bad.
 We know open communication helps our clients during complicated and frightening violent crime cases, and we are always in contact directly with them throughout this journey.